 If you are experiencing symptoms and live near one of the following areas, you may be eligible for drive-thru testing.

 - Los Angeles

 - Sherman Oaks

-Everyone is susceptible to COVID-19 and only individuals who have already had COVID-19 are immune at this point in time.
+Everyone is susceptible to COVID-19 and individuals who have already had COVID-19 can get it again.

 Individuals who have preexisting conditions, are over the age of 60, or have reduced lung capacity (including smokers) are at increased risk of severe symptoms from the disease than others.